 By Ben Griffin

-Then, sometime in the late 1990s came the waterproof sock.
+Sometime in the late 1980s came the waterproof sock.

 Since most of you have had that experience, I don’t think there is any explanation necessary.

 Now, 30 years after their invention, let’s look at the best waterproof socks.